 "I've always been fascinated by other people," says Professor Richard Crisp, the professor of Psychology at Aston University.
 "It's easy to think that we're all rational human beings, all of the time.
-But psychology investigates irrational human behaviour: Why we do things without thinking and when we are not rational.
-And THAT'S so interesting to me. "
+But psychology investigates irrational human behavior: why we do things without thinking and when we are not rational.
+And that's so interesting to me."

-Richard and I are discussing the subject of Diversity and why it matters.
+Richard and I are discussing the subject of diversity and why it matters.
 From a fashion perspective we all know it has currency.
-There's the lack of diverse ethnicity on the catwalks or amongst high profile campaigns; the fashion normative body: tall, thin, young and err... white, not to mention the ubiquitous template of hyper-sexualised post-adolescent waif is ubiquitous, even tedious.
-There is also a stereotypical fashion boss with still too few females occupying CEO positions in womenswear and even fewer people of colour elevated to positions of power within the industry as a whole.
-This has lead to break out fashion campaigns like All Walks Beyond the Catwalk and Naomi' Campbell's Diversity Coalition.
+There's the lack of diverse ethnicity on the catwalks or amongst high profile campaigns; the fashion normative body: tall, thin, young and err... white, not to mention the ubiquitous template of hyper-sexualized post-adolescent waif is ubiquitous, even tedious.
+There is also a stereotypical fashion boss with still too few females occupying CEO positions in womenswear and even fewer people of color elevated to positions of power within the industry as a whole.
+This has lead to break out fashion campaigns like All Walks Beyond the Catwalk and Naomi Campbell's Diversity Coalition.

 We come back to the brain.